 PHOTO, AUDIO AND VIDEO RELEASE

-Unless a written request to the contrary is received at the time of registration, registered students and their parents give permission for CCMS to photograph or audio/videotape lessons, classes, and other activities without advance notice and to publish royalty-free in its print, audio, and electronic promotions, including the website.
+Unless a written request to the contrary is received at the time of registration, registered students and their parents give permission for CCMS to photograph or audio/videotape lessons, classes, and other activities without advance notice and to publish royalty-free in its print, audio, and electronic promotions, including the website and social media channels (including Facebook, Instagram, TikTok and YouTube).

 Regular attendance is expected.
 Students are charged for all lessons for which they register, including those missed through student absence.
 Student absences will not be made up.
 All teacher absences or cancellations by the Music School due to professional obligations, teacher illness, weather, or emergencies, will be made up.
 Rescheduled lessons are arranged between the student and his or her teacher, not through the office.
 For absences related to Covid-19, please click here for updated COVID-19 protocols and procedures.